svercillo/Path-Finding-Visualization/README.md

 # Path-Finding Visualization

 ## Prod Model
-Visit stefanvercillo.com/path-finding-visualization to see a working production model of this project
+Visit [DEMO SITE](https://stefanvercillo.com/path-finding-visualization) to see a working production model of this project

 ## Introduction